Insects do not have an internal skeleton. Their exoskeleton, which is rigid and holds their body together, is made of chitin.

-Where human consumption is concerned, chitin is a valuable fiber that can easily be added to your diet and there are many reasons to do so.
+Where human consumption is concerned, chitin is a valuable prebiotic fiber that can easily be added to your diet.
+There are many reasons to do so.

-Probably the most discussed benefits of chitin is in gut microbiology.
-Prebiotics are nutrition for probiotics.
-In a simple sense, they promote the good colonic microflora while hindering growth of the bad.
+Probably the most discussed benefits of chitin are in gut microbiology.
+Prebiotics are nutrition for probiotics and chitin is a good source.
+In a simple sense, prebiotics promotes good colonic microflora while hindering the growth of the bad microflora.

-This dietary fiber is important because it takes longer to digest and reaches further in to your colon than most other fiber.
-It is known to have anti-bacterial, anti-fungal and anti-viral properties giving many potential health benefits.
+This dietary fiber is beneficial because it takes longer to digest and reaches further into your colon than most other fiber.
+It is known to have anti-bacterial, anti-fungal, and anti-viral properties giving it many potential health benefits.

-Research is being done in areas of weight loss, liver and skin health, cholesterol and other more.
+Research is being done in areas of weight loss, liver and skin health, cholesterol, and more.

 How Can I Add Chitin to My Diet?

 Adding chitin to your diet is easy, just add edible crickets to your salads, roasted mealworms to your omelettes and use insects powder like cricket powder for baking (make cricket flour), adding to shakes and generally sprinkling it on anything you want.

 FUN FACT: Chitin is the second most abundant natural carbohydrate on earth after cellulose.